 Tree of HOPE Perinatal Support Group

-The Tree of HOPE Perinatal Support Group is temporarily postponed.
+Register for the Tree of HOPE Perinatal Support Group

 Postpartum depression, one type of a perinatal mood disorder, is more than just "baby blues" - it's a serious condition that mothers can experience after childbirth, typically arising from the combination of hormonal changes, the psychological transition to motherhood, and fatigue.

 What are some signs to look out for?